-In the bottom of your screen you will see a picture-inpicture (PiP) view of the drone's live camera feed.
 Switch between the map view and the live camera feed by selecting the map icon in the top right of the screen.

-Optionally toggle on the AR Coverage Mesh during your scan to monitor the photo coverage progress of the scan.
-Learn more about this feature in the AR Coverage Mesh section.

-Pause at any point during your scan.
+- Toggle on the AR Coverage Mesh during your scan to monitor the photo coverage progress of the scan.
+Learn more about this feature in the AR Coverage Mesh section. - Pause at any point during your scan.
 Use the left shoulder button or tap this icon in the workflow pane to pause scanning.
 Skydio will display how many photos have been captured.
-While paused, you have the option to manually capture photos using the right shoulder button.

-Press the play icon or use the left shoulder button to resume autonomous scanning.
+While paused, you have the option to manually capture photos using the right shoulder button. - Press the play icon or use the left shoulder button to resume autonomous scanning.
 Use the right shoulder button during a scan to Skip the next capture point.